"I have a right to expect, with confidence, a romantic partner who":

 - Doesn't expect me to rescue or heal his/her problems or be their pathway to spiritual enlightenment

-- Shares equal power in our relationship- doesn't act better-than
+- Shares equal power in our relationship- does not act better-than

 - Loves and values me no matter what my size or shape